qdm12/gluetun/README.md

 ## TODOs

-- [ ] Malicious IPs and hostnames with wget at launch+checksums
 - [ ] Nginx scratch
 - [ ] SOCKS proxy/Hiproxy/VPN server for other devices to use the container
 - [ ] Port forwarding